43+ Remote Learning Activities for K-12: 2026 Guide

 4. Image annotation

-Literacy & ELA Responses
+Literacy and ELA Responses

 1. Better book reports